ANZCOR Guidelines

 Starting CPR

-The circulation may be assessed by looking for movement, coughing or normal breathing.
+The circulation should be assessed by looking for movement, coughing or normal breathing.

-Healthcare providers may assess for a central pulse (carotid, brachial or femoral) but this should not delay CPR for more than 10 seconds.
-Palpation of a pulse (or its absence) is not reliable as the sole determinant of cardiac arrest and need for chest compressions.
+Palpation of a pulse (or its absence) is not reliable as the sole determinant of cardiac arrest and need for chest compressions [CoSTR 2025, weak recommendation, very low-certainty on evidence].

-ANZCOR suggests that in infants and children who are unresponsive and not breathing normally, healthcare providers should begin CPR unless they can definitely palpate a pulse within 10 seconds [CoSTR 2010, LOE III].5
+ANZCOR suggest that in infants and children who are unresponsive and breathing is absent (or agonal), healthcare providers should begin CPR [ILCOR Good Practice Statement].

-To give chest compressions, the child should be placed on a firm surface and compression directed to the lower sternum.
+To give chest compressions, the child should be placed on a firm surface and compression directed to the lower half of the sternum.

 9.1